Big news! IBC Awards 2025 shortlist announced!

 What are the IBC Awards?

-The Inclusive Books for Children Awards celebrate the very best inclusive books published each year in the UK.
+The Inclusive Books for Children Awards celebrate the best inclusive books published each year in the UK.